vikilabs/xml.editor/README.md

 ## Utility to modify XML tag value

 This bash utility can be used to modify XML tag value of an XML file.
+This utility is useful for Linux system administrators or embedded programmers to edit XML based configuration files.

 ## Bash Utility: